 Content Tab (on the Channel Page)

 Switch now to the Content tab, where you will be able to assign content to the channel.
-Select the add button (Assign Content) in the top right corner of the Content tab of the channel page.
+Select the Plus (Assign Content) button in the top right corner.
 A right panel will open, where you can switch between two tabs (Courses and Learning Plans tab and Assets and Playlists tab) to select content to assign to the channel.
 Once you have selected the desired content, confirm your action by clicking the Assign button at the bottom of the panel.
 The content you selected is now assigned to the channel.

 Please note that when assigning a playlist to the channel, each piece of content already included in the playlist will maintain its visibility settings.
 This means that if a user does not have viewing permissions on one of the assets or courses in the playlist, they will not be able to view the asset or access the course from the channel into which you added the playlist either.